 Behind the glove box is a panel, held in place by pins or hooks, that you remove to access the cabin air filter.
 Open that up and, voila!, you’ve just uninstalled your cabin air filter!
 Pop the new one in place, retrace your path through the steps you just took (put the panel back in place, replace the pins, rehang the glove box) and suddenly you’re done and the air filter has been changed.

 That’s really all there is to it on most vehicles.
 It takes less than ten minutes if it’s your first time, and even less if you’ve done it before, and you’ll save a ton of money.

 Now, to be fair there are always outliers.
 There are some cabin air filters that are harder to access.
 If you’ve never done it before, just consult your owner’s manual and it will walk you through the steps to finding the air filter and learning how to remove and replace it.
 These outliers are usually on foreign or luxury cars, or sometimes large trucks.
 Still, even if you have one of these vehicles, it can’t hurt to check your owner’s manual, see how to access the cabin air filter, and see how easy it is to replace.

 When it comes time for your car to have a cabin filter replacement, doing it yourself is usually the most affordable option.
 The amount you pay in labor alone for a procedure that can take less than five minutes can be appalling.
-With a clear understanding of the cabin air filter change cost for your vehicle, you can save yourself money and confidently buy a new filter and do your cabin filter replacement yourself.
+With a clear understanding of the cabin air filter change cost for your vehicle, you can save yourself money and confidently buy a new filter from Pureflow and do your cabin filter replacement yourself after reading more of our articles.
 We think you’ll be glad you did.